Arunesh310/GPT3-website/README.md

 Arunesh Kumar
 Feel free to contribute to the project by submitting issues or pull requests.

-Thank you for exploring our responsive React.js website!
+Thank you for exploring my responsive React.js website!
 If you have any questions or suggestions, please don't hesitate to reach out.